Gpinchon/MSG/libs/Assets/Parsers/MSGAssets/doc/light-definitions-punctuallight.md

 ## color

-a vector of 3 floats
+the color of the light in RGB format

 `color`